Macarious-GK/Jira/README.md

     - Add the Security Level field to work items
     - We then make our project use this work item security scheme `forgettable`

+#### Troubleshoot Work Item security
+- We Consider:
+    - Work item scheme & its security level
+    - which group/user/role assigned to which level
+    - the visibility of issue security level field
+    - the permission in permissions scheme grated to user/role/group (view issue/edit issue & issue security)
+    -
+- Note on the `visibility` of Work item security scheme
+    - Ensure the project’s screen schemes include the Security Level field for the necessary work types in the right place.
+    - Ensure the project’s field configuration schemes show the Security Level field for the necessary screens and apply to the necessary work types.
+    - Ensure the project’s layout for work items doesn’t hide the Security Level field when it’s empty.

 ## Notes on Permissions
 - Avoid using Public with most global permissions.
 Instead, use project permissions to control the access of anonymous users.
 - The Jira `Permission Helper` can help you understand a user's permissions.
 You can check a specific permission for a specific user, and even specify a work item key.

+- Permissions is additive

 - Project Role VS Groups
     - Solving a problem of choosing which to use project role or Groups to give certain permission